 Key Takeaways

-• Prioritize balanced support over pure softness: The best mattress for arthritis cushions sensitive joints while keeping your spine properly aligned.
+- Prioritize balanced support over pure softness: The best mattress for arthritis cushions sensitive joints while keeping your spine properly aligned.
 A medium-firm feel is often the perfect starting point for achieving this balance.

-• Use an adjustable base for personalized relief: Elevating your head or legs can significantly reduce pressure on your joints, improve circulation, and help you find a truly pain-free position for sleep.
+- Use an adjustable base for personalized relief: Elevating your head or legs can significantly reduce pressure on your joints, improve circulation, and help you find a truly pain-free position for sleep.

-• Test mattresses in person before you buy: Online research is a great start, but the only way to know how a mattress will feel on your specific pressure points is to lie on it yourself.
+- Test mattresses in person before you buy: Online research is a great start, but the only way to know how a mattress will feel on your specific pressure points is to lie on it yourself.

-What to Look for in a Mattress for Arthritis
+What Makes a Mattress Good for Arthritis?

 Shopping for a mattress when you have arthritis can feel overwhelming, but it doesn’t have to be.
 Instead of focusing on brand names or flashy features, your goal is to find a sleep surface that actively works to soothe your joints and support your body.
 The right mattress can make a world of difference in your pain levels and overall sleep quality.